 Mike spent 12 great years as the CIO at Whole Foods Market, starting there in September of 2000.
-I stepped out of that role in September of 2012.
+He stepped out of that role in September of 2012.

 Mike is an active participant with the Social Venture Partner group in Austin where he advises non-profits in their pursuit of income-generating products and activities.

-Mike is a large and small company growth expert, and am called to advise investors and CEO's on how to better market their products, and organize for expansion.
+Mike is a large and small company growth expert, and is called to advise investors and CEO's on how to better market their products, and organize for expansion.

 Mike wants to contribute to the development of teams and individuals in meaningful endeavors.
-I'm in Pay-It-Forward mode and feels rewarded through the success of others.
+He is in Pay-It-Forward mode and feels rewarded through the success of others.